NARA is a space for responsible journalism in which fundamental aspects of society are examined.

 We thank our colleagues for their work to show the diversity of the Russian-speaking world.
 Their publications will serve as examples of good journalism and inspiration for our further work.
 CoMeta and Artūras's individual documentary projects and photographs will remain available on the NARA website.
 We wish them success in their new endeavors.

 We won the competition of the Active Citizens Foundation

 We have important news: NARA has won the Active Citizens Fund competition, which will enable us to speak even more about the human rights situation in Lithuania.
 We have been doing this since the beginning of our journalism, but now we will be able to include more authors in this work and publish human rights stories from the regions of Lithuania.

-Although the African continent is a place of growing technologies and global culture, these news almost does not reach Lithuanian media - negative messages related to violence and poverty dominate, as well as popular impressions of Lithuanian travelers from "black Africa", who exoticize this continent and talk about tribes, surprising customs or other "uncivilized" phenomena.
-The educational project "Africa is not a country" for Lithuanian schoolchildren, prepared by the NARA team of journalists and the African research and consulting center "AfriKo", will seek to change this narrative.
+Although the African continent is a place of growing technologies and global culture, this news almost does not reach Lithuanian media - negative messages related to violence and poverty dominate, as well as popular impressions of Lithuanian travelers from "black Africa", who exoticize this continent and talk about tribes, surprising customs or other "uncivilized" phenomena.
+The educational project "Africa Is Not a Country" for Lithuanian schoolchildren, prepared by the NARA team of journalists and the African research and consulting center "AfriKo", will seek to change this narrative.

 A New Beginning

 September 22nd is the launch day of NARA.
 This new website is a space for responsible journalism where we present people’s stories in different formats: podcasts, texts, photo stories and videos.
 Publications in NARA are available in three languages: Lithuanian, Russian and English.